 Facilitate a Lessons Learned Review

-The purpose of a lessons learned session is to identify areas of improvement for future projects and to strengthen the proposal process through in-depth analysis.
-If the proposal team cannot gather for a lessons learned session, the Proposal Manager should send an After-Action Report survey asking the team for suggestions and where improvements can be made.
+A lessons-learned session aims to identify improvement areas for future projects and strengthen the proposal process through in-depth analysis.
+If the proposal team cannot gather for a lessons-learned session, the Proposal Manager should send an After-Action Report survey asking the team for suggestions and where improvements can be made.

 Developing an effective proposal process can be arduous, but if you have the right tools in place then any proposal team can be given a winning chance.
 Having a great solution can be eclipsed by a proposal response that failed to be organized effectively.
 To seize the opportunity, the proposal team must always be ahead of the curve.